Madonna lily plant care and growing guide

 Pruning is important for keeping Madonna lily plants healthy by removing dead or damaged branches while also encouraging new growth each year when done correctly.

-To prune properly, use sharp shears or scissors to cut off any dead blooms at their base near where they attach themselves onto stems, then remove any yellowed leaves which have been affected by disease organisms like fungi before they spread further throughout other parts of your plant’s structure.
-Additionally, lightly trimming back some branches may help promote bushier growth overall giving your flowers fuller-looking heads come bloom time next year.
+To prune properly, use sharp shears or scissors to cut off any dead blooms at their base near where they attach themselves onto stems, then remove any yellowed leaves that have been affected by disease organisms like fungi before they spread further throughout other parts of your plant’s structure.
+Additionally, lightly trimming back some branches may help promote bushier growth overall, giving your flowers fuller-looking heads come bloom time next year.

 Madonna lilies